camille-vanhoffelen/practical-data-scientist/prepwork/README.md

 6. Complete it by filling in the code cells where commented
 7. Save the notebook
 8. Send us the `prepwork.ipynb` file directly on discord
+9. Rejoice for you have completed the prepwork :tada:

 ## :thinking: FAQ